College is Not Worth the Cost: Only 15% of Students Benefit from Attending College

 I know you’re going to say – college is a risk but there is no alternative.
 Actually there is.
 Because even if you end up in a coffee barista job after high school, at least you didn’t have to spend tens of thousands of dollars for that privilege.
 You could very well be in that same position with a college degree.

 I believe you can succeed without college.
 Or at least you can take a few years off trying to.
-College will still be there when you’re done experimenting and traveling.
+College will still be there after experimenting and traveling.

 Mitigate the Opportunity Cost of Going to College: A Gap Year

 The Uncollege movement has some ideas of life without college.
-It’s an organization that focuses on self-directed learning rather than being spoon-fed by colleges at great cost.
+The movement focuses on self-directed learning.
 Billionaire Peter Thiel offers a scholarship for bright students NOT to go to college.
-The idea is, give a smart kid some money, and they’ll probably end up better than a cog in the student loan machine.
+Give a smart kid some money, and they’ll probably end up better than a cog in the student loan machine.

 More research is showing that nearly half of “good” high-income jobs are held by blue-collar workers, not requiring a college degree.
 Consider blue-collar jobs before considering college.
 Many offer on-the-job-training and stability – because people are always going to need plumbers.